percolate/sashay/README.md

 SWAGGER_AUTH_TOKEN
 ```

-Pull the latest Swagger definitions from percolate.com, build and sync with AWS S3:
+The following commands pull the latest Swagger definitions from percolate.com, build and sync with AWS S3:

 ```sh
 make fetch